stratos-gounidellis/algorithmsAssignment/mazeGenerationAlgorithm/README.md

 1. We begin from a graph's node.

 2. We note that we visited this node and retriev the list of neighboring nodes.
-We choose randomly neighboring elements and then:
+We choose randomly a neighboring node and then:

   * If we have not visited the neighboring node, move to this node, store the edge between two nodes and recursively continue the procedure from step 2 with the neightboring element.